Program length: 6 weeks

 As part of your final year of study, you participate in clinical rotations at Mayo Clinic, possibly including:

 - Emergency care

 - Pulmonary diagnostics (pulmonary function testing and interventional bronchoscopy)

 During the rotations, you observe and assist with:

-- Administering bronchodilator therapy for patients with chronic obstructive pulmonary disorder (COPD) and asthma
+- Administering therapy for patients with chronic and acute disease processes

 - Providing mechanical ventilation to postsurgical patients (including those who have had coronary artery bypass graft, as well as heart, lung, and liver transplants), patients resuscitated by emergency medical staff and long-term ventilator patients